wetransform/hc-documentation/docs/references/themes/2018-04-06-reference-themes-download-services.md

 The Download services section displays several configuration options for your published download services.

 Select the service type of your download services.
-Currently, the supported download service types are Predefined Dataset, WFS, and OGC-API.
+Currently, the supported download service types are Predefined Dataset, WFS, and OGC API - Features.
 Click the “+” button to add an additional service type.
 To remove a service type, click the red “-” sign next to the service.
 Please note that WFS published via hale»connect return a maximum of 1000 objects per GetFeature request.

 Select the file formats that your download services support.
 Currently, Shapefile and GML are supported.
 Click the “+” button to add an additional, supported file format.
 To remove a file format, click the red “-” sign next to the format.